 Much like a Steinway is to a piano player, or a Lacanche stove is to a cook, our duvets are high-end products that are understated yet totally luxurious.
-A Karoo Creations wool duvet inner is an investment, with a very long lifespan that can not be compared to a plastic duvet purchased at Mr Price or Woolworths.
+A Karoo Creations wool or Alpaca duvet inner is an investment, with a very long lifespan that can not be compared to a plastic duvet purchased at other leading retailers.

-Each duvet takes up to 36 hours to manufacture, with every process being carried out by hand – from hemming the edges, fluffing the wool, stuffing the pockets, to creating the perfect mitre corners.
-The only machinery involved is a sewing machine.
+Each duvet takes up to many hours to manufacture, with every process being carried out by hand – from cutting the percale covers, hand carding the wool or Alpaca filling, quilting and binding the finished product.
 Our duvets are truly bespoke, being made to order.

 All of our products are made to order.
 Each duvet we make must be measured, cut, stitched, stuffed, quilted and packaged before being collected by our couriers to deliver to you.
-This process, depending on the size of the duvet can take between 30 and 36 hours.
+This process, depending on the size of the duvet takes the team members many hours.

-One of the drawbacks of having a business in a tiny town in the Karoo is that our couriers only service our town on a Tuesday and Friday.
-This has been factored into our 21 day delivery lead time however there are so many factors that are out of our control.
+One of the drawbacks of having a business in a tiny town in the Karoo is that our couriers only service our town on a Tuesday and Thursday.
+This has been factored into our delivery lead time however there are so many factors that are out of our control.
 We will however try our utmost to get your products to you as quickly as we can.

 Absolutely not.
-Despite what some radical animal rights groups like PETA broadcast, sheep need a haircut every summer here in the Karoo.
+Despite what some radical animal rights groups like PETA broadcast, sheep and Alpaca need a haircut once a year.
 We don’t have any “factory farms” here in the Karoo either.
-If sheep aren’t shorn, they run the risk of overheating and dying, or having maggot infestations under the wool.
+If sheep or Alpaca aren’t shorn, they run the risk of overheating and dying, or having maggot infestations under the wool.
 What PETA also don’t tell people is that farmers will be paid much less for fleeces with any blood on them, and thus the shearers pockets will also be affected for accidentally cutting an animal.
 These sheep are the farmers’ lifeblood, and they are treated really well.

 Please have a look at our Ethics page for further details.

-The TOG rating that is bandied about for measuring a duvet’s warmth is actually used for polyester (plastic) duvets.
+The TOG rating that is bandied about for measuring a duvet’s warmth is actually used for polyester (plastic) and down duvets.
 It is a complicated measurement that only a scientist could understand taking into account atmospheric pressure, time, heat co-efficients and many other confusing factors for duvets that do not temperature regulate.